alco/gostart/Home.md

 }
 ```

-Go tool let's you download remote packages either by passing their import path to `go get` or calling `go get ./...` inside your project's dir to recursively get all remote dependencies.
+Go tool let's you download remote packages either by passing their import path to `go get` or calling `go get ./...` inside your project's directory to recursively get all remote dependencies.

 ```shell
 go get codehosting.com/path/to/package